 Motivated by the fact that certain parameters from both models should control similar \lya\ spectral properties, we further attempted to find the link between the two models by correlating parameter pairs.
-We have observed two significant ($\gtrsim5\sigma$) positive correlations between: (1) $\sigma_{\rm cl}$ and $\sigma_{\rm i}$; (2) $v_{\rm cl}$ and $v_{\rm exp}$.
-We have also performed linear regressions to these correlations and estimated the uncertainties in the coefficients (slope $m$ and intercept $b$) by perturbing the data points with asymmetric Gaussian noise with amplitude proportional to the error bars.
+As a result, we have only observed one significant ($\gtrsim5\sigma$) positive correlation between $v_{\rm cl}$ and $v_{\rm exp}$.
+We have also performed linear regressions to this correlation and estimated the uncertainties in the coefficients (slope $m$ and intercept $b$) by perturbing the data points with asymmetric Gaussian noise with amplitude proportional to the error bars.
 The results are shown in Figure \ref{fig:correlation}.